 Whether the applicant has ever been convicted of any crime or infraction and the details of such conviction.

 The fee for such license shall be as established from time to time by resolution of the Board of Trustees.
 Subject to the approval of the Board of Trustees, all charitable or nonprofit organizations shall be exempt from the license fee.

-Upon the receipt of such application, the applicant shall be investigated by the Chief of Police, who shall report in writing to the Village Clerk the result of his investigation, which report the Clerk shall forward with the application to the Mayor, who shall grant the same if he shall deem the applicant fit and proper for such trade or occupation.
+Upon the receipt of such application, the applicant shall be investigated by the Chief of Police, who shall report, in writing, to the Village Clerk the result of his investigation, which report the Clerk shall forward with the application to the Mayor, who shall grant the same if he shall deem the applicant fit and proper for such trade or occupation.

-Every license shall be signed by the Mayor and countersigned by the Clerk of the village, who shall keep a record thereof and the amount of fee to be paid therefor, and upon the presentation of such license to the Treasurer of the village, so signed and countersigned, and the payment to the Treasurer of such fee, the Treasurer shall endorse thereon his receipt of the license fee.
+Every license shall be signed by the Mayor and countersigned by the Clerk of the Village, who shall keep a record thereof and the amount of fee to be paid therefor, and upon the presentation of such license to the Treasurer of the Village, so signed and countersigned, and the payment to the Treasurer of such fee, the Treasurer shall endorse thereon his receipt of the license fee.
 The license shall not take effect until the receipt of the Treasurer shall have been endorsed thereon.

 If the Mayor shall determine that an applicant is not fit and proper, he shall refuse such license, stating his reasons thereon in writing.
 An applicant who shall have been refused such license by the Mayor may apply to the Board of Trustees therefor at a meeting thereof, and the license may be granted or refused by the Board.

 The Mayor may suspend any such license until the next meeting of the Board of Trustees, and thereupon the license may be revoked or continued by the Board.
 If the license is revoked, the license fee shall be returned.